Naples – Forio

 Ferries to Gulf of Napoli

-The Naples to Forio ferry route is provided by 1 operator and is available for booking all year round.
-The ferry crossing from Naples to Forio takes approximately 1 hour and 12 minutes on ferries servicing this route.
-Naples to Forio ferry duration can range between 1 hour and 1 hour and 15 minutes depending on the weather conditions.
+The Naples to Forio ferry route is provided by 1 operators and is available for booking all year round.
+The ferry crossing from Naples to Forio takes approximately 1 hour 15 minutes on ferries servicing this route.
+The ferry duration for the Naples to Forio ferry can range between 1 hour and 1 hour 15 minutes depending on the operator that you decide to travel with.

 The fastest ferry from Naples to Forio is with Alilauro in 1 hour.

-There are no cabins on ferries from Naples to Forio due to the short sailing duration.
+There are no cabins available on ferries from Naples to Forio.

 Find cheap ferry tickets using our deal finder.
 It is highly recommended that you book in advance to ensure yourself the best possible prices and availability on the Forio ferry.